tm-a-t/telegram-bot-handbook/en/dev/api.md

 But you don't need all that :)

-You are unlikely going to write plain HTTP-requests.
-It is easier to use libraries instead.
+You unlikely will write plain HTTP-requests: it is easier to use libraries instead.
 There are libraries for many programming languages and usually they have everything for convenient development.

 **You can write bots with either Telegram API or Bot API.**